What is OCR?

 After the data extraction is done by the OCR engine, DocAcquire’s intelligent data capture engine applies the intelligent extraction rules to identify the actionable (transactional) data from a document.
 The next steps format and validate the extracted data according to the rules specified for a document type.

 Once the data extraction is done, the document is then ready for the next stage of the workflow for validation.
-Finally, after the successful validation, the document (data) can be seamlessly sent to any Line of Business application.
+Finally, after successful validation, the document (data) can be seamlessly sent to any Line of Business application.

 How DocAcquire can improve your day-to-day business processes?